How To Make Multigrain Bread

 Some of these things might seem too rudimentary, too mundane, but I figure when we (Yes, I’ve invoked the royal “We”) know and understand the basics we can build on that and grow our expertise in our own kitchens – from the ground up.

 Last weekend I put up a question on my Facebook page on what everyone wanted to learn and I got some great responses.
-The one that struck me the most was – how to make bread.
+The one that struck me the most was – how to make homemade bread.
 Or any yeasted carbs for that matter.
 The biggest complaint with yeasted breads was that yeast is intimidating.
 Been there!!
 I can’t express how many times my yeast didn’t take, my bread didn’t rise and I threw my floured hands up in the air and had an absolute meltdown over it.
 Truth.
 But once you know how-to (ahhh, see what I did there? *dork*) make the yeast your little carbon dioxide emitting minion, you’ll be baking up a loaf of bread, or cinnamon rolls if that’s more your speed (nod “yes”), in no time.

 Just bring your patience, a rainy Saturday morning and a few hours.
 Patience is key and something you will need to add to your new year’s resolution list.
 Not because it’s challenging, but just because the double rise the most breads require – takes. time.
 Settle into the couch with a movie and a cuppa cocoa.
 You’ve got your afternoon booked.

 My favorite bread to bake is Multigrain bread.
 It’s chock full of yummy grains, completely melt in your mouth soft on the inside and well it just looks darn pretty on the outside.